Search

 Three Rivers Heritage Trail Network

-Studying the feasibility for the extension of the Three Rivers Heritage Trail from Hazelwood to Carrie Furnace.
+Preliminary design to connect the Three Rivers Heritage Trail from Hazelwood to Duck Hollow and extend access to Carrie Furnace.

 Three Rivers Heritage Trail Economic Study